Illinois Sportsbooks — Best IL Betting SitesPublished on 24 Jul 2020

 March 5, 2020, became the official birthday of legal sports betting in Illinois: the long-lasting negotiations ended with a Sports Wagering Act allowing online and retail betting on sports all over Illinois.
 The Governor was reluctant to sign all necessary legalization bills and acts, so no wonder sports betting came to Illinois with a range of nuances and limitations.
 It didn’t prevent major sportsbooks from expanding their services to Illinois: despite a significant decrease in the revenues due to the Covid-19 pandemics, industry giants like FanDuel, DraftKings, and BetRivers gained their loyal customer pool.

-This review will highlight the key points of legal sports betting in Illinois to become your guide on wagering laws and the best online sports betting sites legal in the Prairie State.
+This review will highlight the key points of legal Illinois sportsbooks to become your guide on wagering laws and the best online sports betting sites legal in the Prairie State.
 We will give you all nuts and bolts on sports betting legislation and provide you with some insights into how the first attempts to push legalization turned into the latest sports betting bill.

-How do online sports betting work in IL?
+How does online sports betting work in IL?

 Before you rush to join Illinois sportsbooks, claim your welcome bonuses, and place your NFL and NBA bets, it makes sense to understand the state’s current betting rules.
 One of the most inconvenient ones is that you need to register a sportsbook in person: the standard procedure of online verification does not work here.